7uLL275/UAS-Project-2nd-Phase-24-25/README.md

 2nd last project for my last exam 2nd semester

-The theme is "Hospital Management" with and extra file named "dokter.txt", which is using by reading the doctor ID for starting the doctor menu
+The theme is "Hospital Management" and extra file named "dokter.txt", which is using by reading the doctor ID for starting the doctor menu

 Also with implementation of some materials:
 1. Pointer